ethereum/EIPs/EIPS/falcon-sig.md

 ---

 ## Abstract
-Pre-compiles for additional signatures are common-place to enable new functionality on blockchains (see EIP-7212 for support of mobile devices and ERC-2494 for zero-knowledge compatibility).
+Pre-compiles for additional signatures are common-place to enable new functionality on blockchains (see EIPs for support of mobile devices and zero-knowledge compatibility).
 This EIP aims to bring quantum resistance ******to Ethereum through support for Falcon digital signatures.

 ## Motivation